 Audit logs record all requests to the Kubernetes API server.
 This means that they can provide valuable insight into cluster events by recording which users or services requested access to cluster resources—and why the API server authorized or rejected those requests.
 This is particularly important for ensuring your cluster remains secure and available for legitimate requests.

 In OpenShift 3.11, audit logs are disabled by default.
 To enable them, edit your host configuration options using Ansible.
-You can then find audit log files on each master host.
+You can then find audit log files on each primary host.

 Audit logging is enabled by default in OpenShift 4.x.
 You can use the

 oc adm node-logs command to access them.
-First, use the following command to identify which master node you want to query as well as the name of the log file.
-This will return a list of all master nodes in your cluster along with what files are available in the openshift-apiserver directory, which is where OpenShift writes audit log files.
+First, use the following command to identify which primary node you want to query as well as the name of the log file.
+This will return a list of all primary nodes in your cluster along with what files are available in the openshift-apiserver directory, which is where OpenShift writes audit log files.

 $ oc --insecure-skip-tls-verify adm node-logs --role=master --path=openshift-apiserver/

-You can then use that information to view that specific log file from an individual master node.
+You can then use that information to view that specific log file from an individual primary node.
 For example:

 $ oc adm node-logs crc-q4zfq-master-0 audit.log --path=openshift-apiserver/audit.log